Red, White and Black: The Jack White Story

-A rare opportunity to explore the enigma that is Jack White.
+Ahead of this, another opportunity to hear "Red, White and Black", exploring the enigma that is Jack White.
 The musician and occasional actor reflects on his life, from the early years as an altar boy, through his apprenticeship in upholstery, to international rock stardom with the White Stripes.

 We hear about his hometown Detroit and the influence of local heroes, the MC5 and the Stooges.
 He remembers his early days as a drummer and thereafter as a reluctant frontman; plus the fledgling bands where he cut his cloth - the Mexicans and Moon Age Daydream to name but two.